passcod/in-the-pale-darkness-of-dawn/notes/lexicon.md

 **last-meal**. **Tea** or **caf** may be had at any point day or night, but while they are often served along with breakfast, it is rarer to see them consumed for the other two meals.

+**Week** and **tenday** are equivalent.
+A week is ten days in most cultures and planets around the Galaxy.
+A **Standard hour** and its subdivisions in minutes and seconds is a standard duration across the entire Galaxy.
+However, a **day** might be shorter or longer depending on the particular planet and its cycles.
+In space and hypertravel, a **Galactic Standard Day** is used, modelled around the Coruscant day of 24 hours.
+Months are three weeks long.
+Years are twelve months.
+A **tenyear** or **decade** is a period of ten years.
+A **century** is a period of a hundred years.
+A **millenium**, plural millenia, is a thousand years.
+A **tenmillenium** is ten thousand years and generally used by historians to mean the general ten-thousand-years-long period _N_ tenmillenia before current era.

+Months within years, weeks within months, days within weeks, and hours within days do not generally have names, and are instead referred to by their one-based ordinal index, and sometimes the ordinal and time noun are attached as a single word, e.g. the fifteenth hour, the third month, the fifth day or fifthday.
+Weeks within months are often attached to their months-within-years representation just to avoid ambiguity, e.g the second week of this month, or the first week of tenthmonth.

+By convention, a single-word time that's not accompanied by distinguishing context applies to the _next_ occuring period, even if the designation may refer to the period occuring _right now_.
+E.g. "tenthday" when said on the fifthday refers to "five days hence", but "tenthday" when said on a tenthday refers to "ten days hence".

+## Force organisations

+**Jedi**, or **The Galactic Order of the Jedi**, a large organisation with many Temples on many planets, with a long history as independent ambassadors and Justices of the Peace for the Galaxy, as well as targeted conflict with the **Sith** organisation.
+They operate on a strict philosophy of stoicly controlling their emotions, giving them entirely up to the Force, and only using the Force by holding themselves within it and letting their actions be guided.
+They were almost entirely wiped out during the Galactic Empire.
+They started from a Jeda'ii temple on Ossus, and are sometimes called the **Jedi of Ossus**.

+**Jeda'ii**, a spiritual group that is the ancestor of the Jedi, started from origins unknown but probably the planet **Achk-To** or **Jedha** a tenmillenium ago.

+**The Jedaa'i of Idar**, a splinter group of Jedi residing on or around **Idar** who tried to get back to the Jeda'ii philosophy rather than the Jedi's.

+**Guardian of the Whills**, a group of monks mostly residing within the **Holy City** on Jedha, having mostly a passive relationship to the Force, as well as serving as spiritual, moral, and moderative guides to the local population.
+They were self-designed protectors of **Ancient Temple of the Kyber**, a repository of knowledge and crystals and, in times past, an access point to the Kyber mines under the surface of Jedha.

+**Shamans of the Whills**, a disparate group of mostly nomadic or hermit individuals who researched the Force through a lifelong study of their own connection to it, and made themselves the agents of the Force itself.

+**Ancient Order of the Whills**, a name for the perceived consciousness of the Force used by many societies of Force users around the second tenmillenium BBY.

+**Sith** is an organisation of Dark Force users, using their Force connection exclusively by channeling emotions, often to destructive ends.
+They are the self-prescribed and Jedi-prescribed enemies of Light, often trying to enslave those weaker than them. **Sith** was also an ancient Force-sensitive species that was enslaved and genetically re-engineered by the precursors of the Sith organisation.

+**Talorta'ii** is a reptilian-avian Force-sensitive species with long lifespans.
+While their connection to the Force is guaranteed by their biology, they make use of it naturally, and rarely consciously.
+Their presence in the Force is an extremely private matter in their culture, and they do not train it and often do not even acknowledge it to others, including members of their own family.
+Their homeworld seceded from the so-called Known Galaxy around the Treaty of Coruscant but they chose to isolate themselves completely instead of joining with other seceded parties.
+Knowledge about them remains from archives.

+The **Witches of Dathomir**, also known as **Nightsisters** and **Nightbrothers**, a highly hierarchic dual society, completely segregated by binary gender, operating mostly around emotional Force connections on the planet **Dathomir**.
+They held themselves independent in the Jedi-Sith conflicts, but not neutral.

+**The Baran Do Sages**.

+**The Paladins**.

+**The Walker families**.

+**Isde Naha Clan of the First Light**, one of the many nomadic clans of Isde Naha.
+Unlike the **Clan of the Toribota**, they are Force-sensitive.
+Both clans (and many others from Isde Naha) look for the system of the "First Light", the first star glimpsed by their ancestors.
+The Isde Naha archives indicate that around that star the ancient Naha people felt a very strong Force presence that prompted them to develop space travel.

+**The Beatific Siblings**.